twishi1111/tha-lab_cobalt-strike-introduction/lab4.md

 8. Click Launch

-9. Now, from the THA Client Victim, make sure the Java plugin is enabled in Firefox and then go to this URL:
+9. Now, from the THA Client Victim, make sure the Java plugin is enabled in Iceweasel and then go to this URL:

 10. http://172.16.189.5/mPlayer